SMAC-Group/course_intro_statistics/slides/chapter2_diet2.md

 type: slides
 ---

-# Comparing Diet A, B and C
+# Comparing Diets A, B and C

 ---

 # Getting the data

-In this set of slides we will discussed the exercise presented in the last slide of the lecture slides.
+In this set of slides, we will discuss the exercise presented in the last slide of the lecture slides.
 We will assume that we wish to assess the following claims:

-1. Diet C is the most efficient in terms of average weight loss compared to the other two diets.
+1. Diet C is the most effective in terms of average weight loss compared to the other two diets.
-2. Diet A and B are comparable in terms of average weight loss.
+2. Diets A and B are comparable in terms of average weight loss.

-Therefore, we hope to show that the mean of diet C is significantly higher than the means of diets A and B. Moreover, the second claim cannot be proven but we hope not reject the null hypothesis that the means of diets A and B are the same.
-This would imply that while we can't proven the means are the same we don't have enough evidence to conclude that they are different (which is better than nothing!).
+Therefore, we hope to show that the mean weight loss of diet C is significantly higher than the means of diets A and B. Moreover, the second claim cannot be proven but we hope not to reject the null hypothesis that the means of diets A and B are the same.
+This would imply that although we can't prove the means are the same, we don't have enough evidence to conclude that they are different (which is better than nothing!).

 ---

-We start by importing the data as presented in the lecture slides
+We start by importing the data as presented in the lecture slides.

 ```r
 # Import data and compute weight loss